 - Balsamic or no balsamic?
 It’s really up to you.
 We prefer to make the salad without the balsamic and offer a balsamic glaze on the side for those who may wish to add.

 - Frying oil.
-We used olive oil to fry our cutlets, however, you could definitely use vegetable oil if you prefer.
+We used olive oil to fry our cutlets, however, you could use vegetable oil if you prefer.

 - How to serve.
 The cutlets shouldn’t be piping hot when you serve.
 Rather, they should be warm, or even room temperature before topping with the salad.